eunomie/log.winsos.net/_posts/2016-02-09-un-extend-ruby-classes.md

 I always find in ruby a kind of elegance.
 You can read parts of code as it is a book and you can write as you think.
-And the power to extend classes is what allows you to extend the language, to write a specific and more elegant language to _your_ needs.
+And the power to extend classes is what allows you to extend the language, to write a specific and more elegant language according to _your_ needs.
 For me it's one of the key feature of [RoR](http://rubyonrails.org/) by example.

 Let's take a single example.
 I have a block in which I get an array of strings.
 And I want to get an array containing only the first line of each item.
-To go a little further, I want to publish it as a library so I want to offer the user the more easy way to use it.
+I place myself in the situation I write a library, so I want to offer the user the more easy way to use it.

 This is a simple version of it: